aai-institute/practical-ai-act/docs/showcase/index.md

 The model performs **binary classification** to predict whether an individual's income falls within a configurable salary range (e.g., <= $45,000).
 This represents whether a candidate's expected salary is compatible with the position's salary band.

+### Datasheet

+For comprehensive information about the dataset's characteristics, intended use, composition, collection process, and known limitations, please refer to the [folktables datasheet](https://github.com/socialfoundations/folktables/blob/main/datasheet.md).
+The datasheet follows best practices for dataset documentation as outlined in [_Datasheets for Datasets_](https://arxiv.org/abs/1803.09010).

 ## Explore Further

 -   [Risk Classification](risk-classification.md) - EU AI Act compliance analysis